FOFANA12/storefront-backend-project/README.md

 - View a order;
 - Delete a order.

+See the requirements file to learn more about endpoints and table structure [here](REQUIREMENTS.md)

 ## Getting started

 To work with this project, you need to know JavaScript, TypeScript, ExpressJS and NodeJS.